 What is Macular Degeneration?

 Macular Degeneration is the leading cause of impaired reading or detailed vision.
-It is caused by the breakdown of the macula, the central portion of the retina.
-Although macular degeneration causes distortion of central and color vision, side vision is not affected.
-Macular Degeneration treatment in Lake Charles is provided by Falgoust Eye Medical & Surgical by one of our opthalmologists.
+It is caused by the breakdown of the Macula, the central portion of the retina.
+Although Macular Degeneration causes distortion of central and color vision, side vision is not affected.
+Macular Degeneration treatment in Lake Charles is provided by Falgoust Eye Medical & Surgical by one of our doctors.

 The retina is a thin layer of light sensitive tissue which lines the back of the eye.
 When light enters the eye, it is focused by the cornea and the lens onto the retina.
 The retina then transforms the light images into electrical impulses which are sent to the brain through the optic nerve.

 The Macula is a very small area of the retina which is responsible for central vision and color vision.
 The Macula allows us to read, drive, and perform detailed work.
 Surrounding the Macula is the peripheral retina which is responsible for side vision and night vision.

 Macular Degeneration is most commonly a natural result of the aging process.
 With time, the retinal tissues break down and become thin.
 This deterioration causes a loss of function of the macula.